Engee documentation

 The surface potential equation model accounts for the effect of temperature on capacitive characteristics and also simulates the temperature dependence of the static behaviour of the transistor during the simulation.

-Parameter Measurement temperature defines temperature , at which some parameters of the device are set.
-Parameters in the Temperature Dependence section set the modelling temperature and temperature dependence coefficients for other device parameters.
+The Measurement temperature parameter defines the temperature , at which some parameters of the device are set.
+Parameters in Temperature Dependence section set the simulation temperature and temperature dependence coefficients for other device parameters.

 Thermal port